 My name is Michele Whiteaker and I’d love for you to think of me as your personal Play Concierge.
 When I used to search online for family-friendly activities, nothing quite fit my playful outdoor interests.
 I just wanted playgrounds, nature, simple play ideas, nature walks, and outdoorsy stuff to do.
 Things to do with my kids that didn’t cost a lot or take a lot of planning.

 I’m a mom first.
 But, in addition to my passion for keeping things simple + exploring new places, I also happen to be a writer.
 So I naturally started writing about parks for fun to share with my friends.
 It was easier to write about my experiences once and share a link, than creating individual emails.
 This all started back in 2008 when my kids were 2 1/2 and 6.
 Almost before BLOGS and definitely before iPhones were widely popular!

 Over the past decade, we’ve personally visited and mapped over 325 parks as a family.
-What started out as an audience of a few friends transformed into a readership of 350,000 families per year!
+What started out as an audience of a few friends transformed into a readership of over 300,000 families per year!

 Questions from readers like you inspired all of my most popular posts.